Editorial Team

 Arjun Ravishankar, MBBS

-Arjun did his MBBS from University College of Medical Sciences, Delhi University.
-His defining moment in the world of Medical Education and Humanities was a Narrative Medicine workshop that changed the way he subsequently thought about, and approached patient interactions.
-He is currently a Research Fellow at Weill Cornell Medical College in New York City, where he is studying Histone modifications and their role in Hematopoiesis and hematological malignancies.
+Dr Arjun Ravishankar completed his MBBS at the University College of Medical Sciences, Delhi University.
+His defining moment in the world of Medical Education and Humanities was a Narrative Medicine workshop that changed the way he subsequently thought about and approached patient interactions.

 Rohan Shad, MBBS

-Rohan Shad is a recent graduate from the University College of Medical Sceinces.
+Dr Rohan Shad graduated from the University College of Medical Sciences, Delhi.
 His interests are in cardiovascular research and the development of novel cardiovascular implants.
-He is passionate about student mentorship and prevention of physician burnout.
+He is passionate about student mentorship and the prevention of physician burnout.

 Pranab Chatterjee, MD

-Pranab is a peripatetic public health doctor, who works in the Division of Epidemiology at the Indian Council of Medical Research, National Institute of Cholera and Enteric Diseases.
-His research work is primarily in the area of infectious diseases although he is extremely interested in medical education and medical humanities, especially in the role the arts may have in nurturing better, more empathetic physicians.
+Dr Pranab Chatterjee is a public health physician-scientist who works on One Health approaches to manage emerging and reemerging infectious diseases and antimicrobial resistance.
+He is extremely interested in medical education and medical humanities, especially in the role the arts may have in nurturing better, more empathetic physicians.

-Akankshya is an MBBS graduate from Jorhat Medical College, Assam.
-She has learnt, through her own self healing jouney, the importance of art and music and literature in healthcare for others - as well as in the self-care of its providers.
+Dr Akankshya Kashyap is a Pathologist who completed her MBBS from Jorhat Medical College, Assam.
+She is currently a consultant working in the Narayana Hrudayalaya Limited Blood Centre, at Amingaon, Guwahati.
+She has learned, through her own self-healing journey, the importance of art, music, and literature in healthcare for others - as well as in the self-care of its providers.
 Her utopian dream includes holistic and affordable health care for all.

 Trinetra Haldar Gummaraju

-Trinetra is a third year medical student, artist and vocal transgender rights supporter.
-Currently studying at Kasturba Medical College, Manipal, she seeks to merge her flair for art, activism and choice of profession to create visibility and normalisation around the trans/gender non-conforming community.
+Dr Trinetra is a medical graduate, artist and vocal transgender rights supporter.
+She seeks to merge her flair for art, activism and choice of profession to create visibility and normalisation around the trans/gender non-conforming community.
 Her journey in transition as a transwoman influences themes she expresses on canvas and in prose - the two often accompanying one another in attempts at creating change within and outside the medical profession.

 Kasturi Mudoi, MBBS

-Kasturi is a MBBS graduate from Jorhat Medical College and Hospital, Assam.
+Dr Mudoi has completed her MD Anaesthesia, having done MBBS from Jorhat Medical College and Hospital, Assam.
 She is a dreamer, a believer, and a happy introvert.
-She loves words, and tries playing with them by scribbling haphazard thoughts once in a while.
-She was the editor of her college magazine in the year 2014.
-Her hope is that her tiny existence will help in making this world a better place.
+She loves words and tries playing with them by scribbling down haphazard thoughts once in a while.
+She was the editor of her college magazine in 2014.
+She hopes that her tiny existence will help make this world a better place.

 Prateek Harne, MBBS